JeonguiSeo/TIL/README.md

 # Today I Learned

-Recording what I've learned since May 22, 2023.
+Recording what I've learned since May, 2023.